glfw/glfw/README.md

 compilers.

-See the [compilation guide](http://www.glfw.org/docs/latest/compile.html) in the documentation for information on compiling GLFW.
+See the [compilation guide](http://www.glfw.org/docs/latest/compile.html) in the documentation for more information.

 ## Using GLFW

-See the [building application guide](http://www.glfw.org/docs/latest/build.html) guide in the GLFW documentation for information on how to compile and link programs using GLFW.
+See the [building application guide](http://www.glfw.org/docs/latest/build.html) guide in the documentation for more information.

 ## System requirements